Web development subset

 Content editing that is easier to live with

-Sometimes the biggest improvement is making the dashboard, page templates and content process simpler for the team actually using the site.
+Sometimes the biggest improvement is making the dashboard, page templates and content process simpler for the team using the site.

-Practical judgement
+Support judgement

 Not every WordPress problem needs a rebuild, but not every WordPress install should be patched forever either.